 The Board is currently comprised of nine directors, six of whom are independent directors.
-The following are the Corporation's independent directors: Jack C. Lee, Sharon Ranson, James T. Roddy, Marc Faber, Paul H. Stephens and Rosemary Zigrossi.
-The following directors are not independent: Eric S. Sprott (who is the Chairman of the Board, CIO of the Corporation and Senior Portfolio Manager of SAM); Peter Grosskopf (who is CEO of the Corporation, CEO of SRLC, a wholly-owned subsidiary of the

-Corporation, and President of Sprott Consulting GP Inc., the general partner of SCLP and a whollyowned subsidiary of the Corporation); and Arthur Richards Rule IV (who is President and CEO of Sprott US, a wholly-owned subsidiary of the Corporation).
+The following are the Corporation's independent directors: Jack C. Lee, Marc Faber, Sharon Ranson, James T. Roddy, Paul H. Stephens and Rosemary Zigrossi.
+The following directors are not independent: Eric S. Sprott (who is the Chairman of the Board); Peter Grosskopf (who is CEO of the Corporation, CEO of SRLC, a wholly-owned subsidiary of the Corporation, and President of Sprott Consulting GP Inc., the general partner of SCLP and a wholly-owned subsidiary of the Corporation); and Arthur Richards Rule IV (who is President and CEO of Sprott US, a wholly-owned subsidiary of the Corporation).

-As noted above, the Chairman of the Board is Eric S. Sprott, who also serves as CIO of the Corporation and Senior Portfolio Manager of SAM and is, therefore, not considered to be independent of management.
+As noted above, the Chairman of the Board is Eric S. Sprott who is, therefore, not considered to be independent of management.
 The Board has appointed Mr. Jack C. Lee as Lead Director.
 Mr. Lee is an independent director who has served on the Board since March 10, 2008.
 The Chairman of the Board, together with the Lead Director, is responsible for overseeing the performance by the Board of its duties, communicating periodically with committee chairs regarding the activities of their respective committees, and ensuring the Board functions in a cohesive manner and providing the leadership essential to achieve this.

-The independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
-Since the beginning of the Corporation's most recently completed fiscal year, five such meetings have been held.
+The independent directors generally hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
+Since the beginning of the Corporation's most recently completed fiscal year, in addition to the in camera sessions of the Audit Committee members (who are all independent directors), one such meeting has been held.

 The Board discharges its responsibility for overseeing the management of the Corporation's business by delegating to the Corporation's senior officers the responsibility for day-to-day management of the Corporation.
-The Board discharges its responsibilities both directly and through its three committees established on April 3, 2008: the Audit Committee, the Corporate Governance and Nominating Committee and the Compensation Committee.
+The Board discharges its responsibilities both directly and through its three standing committees: the Audit Committee, the CGN Committee and the HRC Committee.
 In addition to these regular committees, the Board may appoint ad hoc committees periodically to address certain issues of a more short-term nature.